USA and the UK

 In most instances, after five years of lawful residence in the U.S., you will be eligible to apply for U.S. citizenship.
-As a U.S. citizen, you can live in the U.S. free from restrictions, and you will also be able to apply for an American passport.
+As a U.S. citizen, you can live in the U.S. free from restrictions and be able to apply for an American passport.

-The process to get the F2A Visa can be tedious and timeconsuming.
+The process to get an F2A Visa can be tedious and time-consuming.
 However, at IAS we are here to help you with all the necessary legal details.